The Gold Coast has over 1,000 businesses engaged in the city’s creative industries. Industry sectors include:

 - Over 150 internationally recognised training organisations

-The Gold Coast is also home to a variety of internationally acclaimed research facilities including the Institute of Glycomics, The Australian CRC in Sustainable Tourism and one of only two university teaching hospitals in Australia as well as Australia’s first six-star carbon neutral sustainable building - the Mirvac School of Sustainable Development.
+The Gold Coast is also home to a variety of internationally acclaimed research facilities including the Institute of Glycomics, The Australian CRC in Sustainable Tourism as well as Australia’s first six-star carbon neutral sustainable building - the Mirvac School of Sustainable Development.

 The diverse landscapes and vast studio facilities located on the Gold Coast have made the region a film industry hot spot both in Australia and around the world.
 With numerous blockbuster movies and television programs already filmed and produced on the Gold Coast, the industry is only growing.
 Film makers are attracted by a dynamic pool of talent in all areas of filming and production, as well as numerous financial incentives.
 The Gold Coast is also home to Village Roadshow Studios - a world-class facility and one of the largest studios in the southern hemisphere.